Socialist Republic of Croatia: After Tito's death

 In 1980, Josip Broz Tito died.
 Political and economic difficulties started to mount and the federal government began to crumble.
 The federal government realised that it was unable to service the interest on its loans and started negotiations with the IMF that continued for years.
 Public polemics in Croatia concerning the need to help poor and less developed regions became more frequent, as Croatia and Slovenia contributed about 60 percent of those funds.
 The debt crisis, together with soaring inflation, forced the federal government to introduce measures such as the foreign currency law for earnings of export firms.
-Ante Marković, a Bosnian Croat who was at the time the Croatian head of government, said that Croatia would lose around $800 million because of that law.
+Ante Marković, a Bosnian Croat who at the time was the Croatian head of government, said that Croatia would lose around $800 million because of that law.
 Marković became the last head of government of Yugoslavia in 1989 and spent two years implementing various economic and political reforms.
-His government's efforts were initially successful, but ultimately they failed due to the incurable political instability of the SFRY.
+His government's efforts were initially successful, but ultimately failed due to the incurable political instability of the SFRY.

 Ethnic tensions were on the increase and would result in the demise of Yugoslavia.
 The growing crisis in Kosovo, the nationalist memorandum of the Serbian Academy of Sciences and Arts, the emergence of Slobodan Milošević as the leader of Serbia, and everything else that followed provoked a very negative reaction in Croatia.
 The fifty-year-old rift was starting to resurface, and the Croats increasingly began to show their own national feelings and express opposition towards the Belgrade regime.

 On October 17, 1989, the rock group Prljavo kazalište held a major concert before almost 250,000 people in the central Zagreb city square.
 In light of the changing political circumstances, their song "Mojoj majci" ("To my mother"), where the songwriter hailed the mother in the song as "the last rose of Croatia", was taken to heart by the fans on the location and many more elsewhere because of the expressed patriotism.
 On October 26, parliament declared All Saints Day (November 1) a public holiday.